Preimplantational genetic diagnosis PGD

 • Previous pregnancies with detection of fetal chromosomal abnormalities

 One of the alterations that can be detected by performing this study is the trisomy of chromosome 21 (Down syndrome); in this case it is observed that the embryo, instead of having two chromosomes of the 21st pair, has 3.
-A similar picture is observed for Patau’s or Edwards’ syndrome, as well as chaotic alterations that are usually associated with implantation failure or repeated miscarriages.
+A similar picture is observed for Patau’s syndrome or Edwards’ syndrome, as well as chaotic alterations that are often associated with implantation failure or repeated miscarriages, among many others.

 Procedure

-The PGD technique is the result of the combination of in vitro fertilization, pre-embryonic cell biopsy by means of micromanipulation and cytogenetic and molecular diagnostic techniques.
+The PGD or PGT technique is the result of the combination of in vitro fertilization, pre-embryonic cell biopsy by means of micromanipulation and cytogenetic and molecular diagnostic techniques.

 • Preliminary phase: in this phase, genetic characterization tests of the disease to be diagnosed or karyotyping of patients are performed, in order to have as much information as possible prior to the application of PGD, either for monogenic diseases or chromosomal alterations.

 • Embryo procurement: this involves obtaining the embryos that will be the object of the diagnosis.
-They must be produced “in vitro” by assisted reproduction techniques even if the couple does not present any type of reproductive anomaly that prevents natural reproduction.
+They must be produced “in vitro” by assisted reproduction techniques even though the couple does not present any type of reproductive anomaly that prevents natural reproduction (a regular in vitro fertilization cycle).

-• Genetic diagnosis and embryo transfer: the biopsy obtained is processed for analysis and submitted for genetic study.
-The result obtained from the genetic analysis indicates which embryos are transferable (free of the disease or without chromosomal alterations) and which are not, and the embryos are then transferred or vitrified.
+• Genetic diagnosis and embryo transfer: the biopsy obtained is processed for analysis and subjected to genetic study to detect the desired alterations.
+The result obtained from the genetic analysis indicates which embryos are transferable (free of the disease or without chromosomal alterations) and which are not, proceeding then to the endometrial preparation of the girl, devitrification and transfer.

 Specific PGD laboratory